Henry-KH-chan/XMMLAS/README.md

-# XMMKAS: X-ray Microdiffraction Machine Learning Analysis Software
+# XMMLAS: X-ray Microdiffraction Machine Learning Analysis Software

 ## Overview

-**XMMKAS** is a lightweight machine learning tool designed to analyze Laue patterns from X-ray microdiffraction experiments.
-Built on top of [LaueTools](https://pypi.org/project/LaueTools/) and [lauetoolsnn](https://pypi.org/project/lauetoolsnn/), XMMKAS uses a simple neural network to efficiently solve Laue patterns.
+**XMMLAS** is a lightweight machine learning tool designed to analyze Laue patterns from X-ray microdiffraction experiments.
+Built on top of [LaueTools](https://pypi.org/project/LaueTools/) and [lauetoolsnn](https://pypi.org/project/lauetoolsnn/), XMMLAS uses a simple neural network to efficiently solve Laue patterns.
 The project is optimized for faster training by employing a single-layer neural network implemented via matrix multiplication, significantly speeding up both training and convergence.
 Additionally, the indexing procedure is enhanced by leveraging the intensity of the peaks—ranking and iteratively feeding them to the network until successful indexing is achieved.

 ## Intended Audience